nickBes/meta-sql/packages/lineage/README.md

 A TypeScript library for extracting column-level lineage from SQL queries, implementing the [OpenLineage Column Lineage Dataset Facet specification](https://openlineage.io/docs/spec/facets/dataset-facets/column_lineage_facet/).

+> ⚠️ **Experimental**: This library is currently in active development and may undergo significant changes.
+APIs, interfaces, and functionality may change without notice in future versions.
+Use with caution in production environments.

 ## Overview

 This library analyzes SQL SELECT statements to generate detailed column-level lineage information, tracking how data flows from input columns to output columns through various transformations like joins, aggregations, filters, and CTEs (Common Table Expressions).